xapian/xapian-gsoc-proposal/proposal.rst

 **Describe any existing work and concepts on which your project is based.**

-The system I propose is based on Tangent - math expression search engine created by David Stalnaker and it's improved versions developed at `dprl, RIT
+The system I propose is based on Tangent - math expression search engine created by David Stalnaker and its improved versions developed at `dprl, RIT
 <https://www.cs.rit.edu/~dprl/Software.html#tangent-s>`_.
 Tangent performs indexing
 on the structure of the expression represented in MathML format.
 Encoding of structure is done by constructing symbol layout tree from the expression and then generating